Can a landlord refuse pets?

 Quick summary

-Here’s what you need to know about landlords refusing pets in the UK:
+Here’s what you need to know:

 • Landlords can currently refuse pets unless agreed otherwise in writing.